-- 3.4.1 The gaseous CO2 will be saturated with water and will contain traces of oxygen which will need to be removed to achieve the specification required by the CO2 gathering network operator. - 3.4.2 During start up and shut down of the PCC plant (for example before and after a maintenance outage) when the required CO2 specification cannot be achieved, CO2 will need to be safely vented to the atmosphere.
-CO2 venting may also be required during emergency situations to ensure safe operation of the PCC plants.
+- 3.4.1 The gaseous CO2 will be saturated with water and will contain traces of oxygen which will need to be removed to achieve the specification required by the CO2 gathering network operator. - 3.4.2 During start up and shut down of the PCC plant (for example before and after a maintenance outage) when the required CO2 specification cannot be achieved, CO2 will need to be safely

+- vented to the atmosphere.
+CO2 venting may also be required during emergency situations to ensure safe operation of the PCC plant.
 CO2 vent stacks are therefore included as part of both the Proposed Development, with the height of the emission point (40 m) designed to ensure safe dispersion of the CO2. - 3.4.3 The captured CO2 will need to be compressed ready for injection into the CO2 gathering network.
-Compression will be undertaken in two phases first low pressure (LP) compression, then high pressure (HP) compression to 135 barg (the pressure required for injection into the CO2 gathering network).
-Dehydration and oxygen removal steps are performed between the LP and HP phases.
+Compression will be undertaken in two phases first low pressure (LP) compression to approximately 30 to 40 barg, then high pressure (HP) compression to 135 barg (the pressure required for injection into the CO2 gathering network).